redis/redis-doc/commands/zadd.md

 O(log(N)) where N is the number of elements in the sorted set.

-Adds the `member` with the specified `score` to the sorted set stored at `key`.
+Adds all the specified members with the specified scores to the sorted set stored at `key`.
+It is possible to specify multiple member/score pairs.
-If `member` is already a member of the sorted set, the score is updated and the element reinserted at the right position to ensure the correct ordering.
-If `key` does not exist, a new sorted set with the specified `member` as sole member is created.
+If a specified member is already a member of the sorted set, the score is updated and the element reinserted at the right position to ensure the correct ordering.
+If `key` does not exist, a new sorted set with the specified members as sole members is created, like if the sorted set was empty.
 If the key exists but does not hold a sorted set, an error is returned.

-The `score` value should be the string representation of a numeric value, and accepts double precision floating point numbers.
+The score values should be the string representation of a numeric value, and accepts double precision floating point numbers.

 For an introduction to sorted sets, see the data types page on [sorted